suraphelb/Netclan-Clone/README.md

 - **Accurate UI Recreation**: Reproduces the layout, colors, and interactions of Netclan Explorer with high fidelity.
 - **UIKit Implementation**: Utilizes UIKit for a classic and reliable approach to building iOS interfaces.
 - **Modular Components**: Includes reusable UI components and design patterns for easy customization and extension.
-- **Light Mode Only**: Designed with a light mode interface, as dark mode support is not included.

 ## Screenshots
 ![Detail View](https://github.com/user-attachments/assets/c4d7e3ec-16f2-444b-94b0-fb7f67a09273)